Johnny Depp v. Amber Heard Videos Are Everywhere. Here's Why

 What's happening

-Social media has exploded with videos dissecting the defamation trial between Johnny Depp and Amber Heard, whose marriage fell apart in 2016.
+Social media is filling up with videos dissecting the defamation trial between Johnny Depp and Amber Heard, whose marriage fell apart in 2016.

 Why it matters

-Americans have always been obsessed with courtroom dramas.
-TikTok, YouTube and other social media have turned this case into one of the most popular topics on the internet.
+TikTok, YouTube and other social media sites have turned this case into one of the most popular topics on the internet.

 What's next

-While video views climb, critics worry the mocking attention many people are paying to the trial is creating a toxic environment on the internet.
+While views and comments climb, critics worry the mocking attention many people are paying to the trial is creating a toxic environment on the internet.

 Marc Musso has a habit of writing a silly song about whatever he's doing.
 Sometimes it's about feeding his cat Malmo, other times it's about playing board games.